A Childhood Framed by Story

 A Journey Through Craft

 Sophie studied textile art and design at NCAD, where she developed a deep sensitivity to colour, texture, and the quiet narratives held within materials.
-Working across weaving, print, and mixed-media processes, she learned how pattern, repetition, and touch could shape a visual language as strongly as paint.
-Her years at NCAD became a period of exploration: experimenting with form, learning to trust instinct, and discovering how her own artistic voice could emerge from the interplay between craft tradition and contemporary design.
+Working across weaving, print, and mixed-media processes, she learned how pattern, repetition, and touch could shape a visual language.
+Her years at NCAD became a period of exploration: experimenting with form, learning to trust instinct, and discovering how her own artistic voice could emerge.

 View Archive